Measuring the Migdal effect in semiconductors for dark matter detection

 In this Letter, we highlight many of the subtle differences in the ME between the cases of sub-GeV DM and traditional neutron probes.
 These differences arise because sub-GeV DM is lighter than the neutron and thus carries less momentum than a neutron of the same kinetic energy.
-This difference makes selecting a specific neutron energy crucial to calibrating the ME in the correct kinematic regime.
 We carefully delineate the theoretical approximations made when calculating ME rates to define the regime where they continue to hold for neutron scattering, which differs considerably from the regime of validity for DM scattering depending on the neutron energy.
 We expand the framework of Ref.~\cite{Bell:2021ihi} to include the angular dependence of neutron scattering, as is used in standard neutron calibration experiments involving neutron detector backing arrays.
 A key finding of this study is that, for an isotropic target in the limit of small momentum transferred to the electronic system (the ``soft limit''), the angular distribution of the scattered neutron factorizes from the electronic matrix element, allowing for a direct calibration of this matrix element for DM scattering.
 We demonstrate that the electronic matrix element for the ME can be measured with a greatly reduced or even completely absent elastic scattering background by a judicious choice of the neutron beam energy and the neutron scattering angle.
+However, the expected rates we find for such a measurement are at the boundary of what is currently feasible with existing setups and techniques.
 We conclude that, in order to measure the ME with neutrons in semiconductors, a dedicated low-energy neutron calibration setup is required, and propose one such experiment using modifications to the existing NEXUS facility~\cite{Battaglieri:2017aum} at Fermi National Accelerator Laboratory (Fermilab).